 - You have the right to retain representation.

-An IRS audit is a review of your financial details and other accounts to make sure that information is reported accurately on your tax return.
+An IRS audit is a review of your financial details to make sure that information is reported accurately on your tax return.
 You might get randomly selected for an audit when your return is compared to the IRS average.
 Other times, your audit may be intentional because the IRS finds issues in your return.
+Getting a notice of audit can be intimidating.
+This is one of the reasons to work with a tax attorney—they can make the process easier and less stressful.

-If the IRS plans an audit, they will let you know by mail (not telephone).
-They will conduct the audit either via mail or via an in-person interview.
-The IRS will need your income, expenses, itemized deductions and other documents.
-So, it’s a good idea to keep all your records for at least three years, perhaps even five or six if you want to be extra cautious.
-But don’t worry – the IRS will tell you which documents they need to see, so you can prepare ahead of time.
+If the IRS plans an audit, they’ll let you know by mail (not telephone).
+They’ll conduct the audit either via mail or an in-person interview.
+The IRS will need your income, expenses, itemized deductions and other documents, so it’s a good idea to keep all your records for at least three years—perhaps even five or six if you want to be extra cautious.
+But don’t worry—the IRS will tell you which documents they need to see, so you can prepare ahead of time.

-Always stay in touch with the IRS during your audit process.
-If you mail your documents to the IRS using the U.S. Postal Service, you can ask them to ensure delivery confirmation.
-Or if you need more time to respond to the audit request, you can contact the IRS agency or call your assigned auditor to ask for an extension.
+To ensure your taxpayer rights during an IRS audit, always stay in touch with the IRS during the audit process.
+If you mail your documents to the IRS using the U.S. Postal Service, you can ask for delivery confirmation.
+If you need more time to respond to the audit request, you can contact the IRS agency or call your assigned auditor to ask for an extension.
 The length of an audit depends on how available you are for meetings and whether you agree with their findings or not.
-The more open and honest you are, the better.
+The more open and honest you are, the better—and the better chance your rights as a taxpayer will be respected.

 Disagreed means you understand the changes the auditor wants to make, but you don’t agree with those changes.
 If you disagree, you can ask for a conference with an IRS manager or file an appeal if enough time is left on the statute of limitations.

-The first and most important rule when doing your taxes?
+The first and most important rule to follow when doing your taxes?
 Be careful and honest.
 This is the best way to minimize the risk of an audit.
-Here are a few other ways you can help yourself:
+Here are a few other ways you can help yourself and honor your rights as a taxpayer:

 - Don’t be too proud to pull out the calculator.
 Math mistakes can result in an audit, even if they were unintentional.